 How to Get Your Dummy Ticket from DummyTicket.io

 Planning a trip can be overwhelming—especially when embassies ask for specific documents like proof of onward travel.
 The good news?
 Ordering a dummy ticket from DummyTicket.io is quick, secure, and straightforward.
+The platform uses a fully automated system to generate reservations in real time with no human intervention or office-hour limitations, unlike traditional agencies.
 Here’s a step-by-step breakdown so you can get it right the first time.

 1. Visit DummyTicket.io and Select Your Service Type